Japan government to halt buying Huawei, ZTE equipment: sources

 Some private companies elsewhere, though, have distanced themselves from the Chinese firms.

-In the United States, SoftBank’s wireless subsidiary Sprint Corp (S.N) said it no longer sources equipment from Huawei or ZTE.
-SoftBank is trying to complete the unit’s sale to T-Mobile US Inc TMUS.N.
+In the United States, SoftBank’s wireless subsidiary Sprint Corp said it no longer sources equipment from Huawei or ZTE.
+SoftBank is trying to complete the unit’s sale to T-Mobile US Inc.

-And Britain’s BT Group (BT.L) said on Wednesday it was removing Huawei’s equipment from the core of its existing 3G and 4G mobile operations and would not use the company in central parts of the next network.
+And Britain’s BT Group said on Wednesday it was removing Huawei’s equipment from the core of its existing 3G and 4G mobile operations and would not use the company in central parts of the next network.

 ZTE’s Shenzhen-listed shares rose 0.5 percent on Friday after sliding 5.7 percent the previous day amid a global stocks sell-off sparked by the arrest in Canada of Huawei’s top executive at the behest of the United States.
 Huawei is unlisted.